-The first of two Visiting Artist Residency exhibitions in 2018 will feature work by artists Jaime Angelopoulos and Panya Clark Espinal.
+We are excited to announce our first of two 2017 – 18 Visiting Artists’ (VA) Residency exhibitions featuring work by Jaime Angelopoulos and Panya Clark Espinal.

-Jaime Angelopoulos is a Toronto based artist working in the mediums of sculpture, drawing, collage and installation.
-She received an MFA from York University, BFA from NSCAD University and also studied at Meadows School of the Arts in Dallas.
+Jaime Angelopoulos is a Toronto-based artist working in sculpture, drawing, collage and installation.
+She received an MFA from York University, BFA from NSCAD University and studied at Meadows School of the Arts in Dallas.
 She was awarded the Hazelton Sculpture Prize in 2013 and has participated in artist residencies at KulttuuriKauppila Art Centre in Finland and the Banff Centre for the Arts.
-Her work has been included in exhibitions and art fairs in Canada, USA and Europe with recent solo exhibitions at Parisian Laundry (Montreal), MKG 127 (Toronto), Musee Regional De Rimouski (Quebec) and the McLaren Art Centre (Ontario).
+Her work has been included in exhibitions and art fairs in Canada, USA and Europe, with recent solo exhibitions at Parisian Laundry (Montreal), MKG 127 (Toronto), Musee Regional De Rimouski (Quebec) and the McLaren Art Centre (Ontario).